In most bands, the best metronome for drummers is always almost invisible. You will only see the lead guitarist or solo taking the full stage.

 In music, one of the most important aspects of performance is the time signature.
 This means the tempo or beat of a song.

 In order to keep this time, a musician uses a metronome.
 This is a device that measures beats per minute.
-Hence, musicians use it to keep things in order.
+Hence, musicians use it to keep things in order by counting the beats per minute.

 For a band, a drummer is in charge of setting the tempo.
 Therefore, they must have a metronome.

-In the modern world, you will find both mechanical and electrical metronomes.
+In the modern world, you will find both mechanical and electrical metronomes for drummers.
 The difference is, a mechanical timer keeper has an inverted pendulum rod with a weigh to keep the tempo steady.
 You adjust it manually.
 The weight slides down the pendulum rod to increase the tempo or lifts it to decrease.

-Electrical metronomes mostly have a quartz crystal, which helps maintain accuracy.
+Electrical metronomes for drummers mostly have a quartz crystal, which helps maintain accuracy.
 They are easier to use because of the multiple buttons.

 How is a metronome used?